Find That Lost 401(k)!

 Frequently Asked Questions

-Job changes, outdated contact information, company mergers, and automatic enrollments can all cause accounts to be forgotten over time.
+Job changes, employer mergers, outdated contact information, and automatic enrollment often cause retirement accounts to fall out of view.

-Try contacting former employers first.
-Then use databases like the National Registry of Unclaimed Retirement Benefits, FreeERISA, and the Department of Labor’s QTA directory.
+Start with former employers.
+Then search the National Registry of Unclaimed Retirement Benefits, FreeERISA, and the Department of Labor abandoned plan database.

-Have your full name, Social Security number, previous employer names, and estimated employment dates ready.
+You need your full name, Social Security number, employer names, and estimated employment dates.

-Can I still access the funds if I’m not yet 59½?
+Can I access the funds if I am under 59½?

 Plan With What’s Yours